webcatalog/webcatalog-legacy/docs/privacy.md

 * * *

-This privacy policy is subject to change without notice and was last updated on February, 27, 2019.
+This privacy policy is subject to change without notice and was last updated on April 28, 2019.
 If you have any questions feel free to [create a GitHub issue](https://github.com/quanglam2807/webcatalog/issues).